How do you cope with dental anxiety or dental phobia?19 May 2017 Categories: Dental Anxiety Patient care

 Our approach for treating dental anxiety

 At The Raglan Suite, I work exclusively with people who suffer from dental anxiety.
 In my experience, even people who have extreme fear about the simplest dental procedures can learn to receive treatment in a manner that feels safe and calm.
 Our approach here at The Raglan Suite is to encourage small, yet conquerable steps.
-The first step is simply having a chat with me, in a non-clinical environment, to discuss their feelings and concerns.
+The first step is simply having a chat with me, in a comfortable, non-clinical room, to discuss their feelings and concerns.
+That is it – there is no obligation to continue from there, but it’s often the case that once that initial step has been taken and trust is initiated, patients want to move forward with improving their dental health and getting their smile back.

 Dr. Geoff Baggaley